git-town/git-town/docs/ARCHITECTURE.md

 There is a somewhat widespread convention in the Go community to use extremely abbreviated names for variables, types, and functions.
-While we are not against this, having short names has the lowest priority of all code quality best practices in our book.
+While we are not against brevity, having short names has the lowest priority of all code quality best practices in our book.
 Making code self-describing is way more important than brevity.
 The Git Town codebase therefore uses self-describing varible names whenever it helps.
 As a relatively widely used open-source tool with a